roitberg-group/lammps-ani/README.md

 # CMAKE_CUDA_ARCHITECTURES="7.5;8.0" ./build.sh
 ```

 To use the LAMMPS-ANI plugin, you need to set environment variables for the paths.
-You can add these variables to your `~/.bashrc` file or use the provided source ./build-env.sh script to load them automatically:
+You can do this by running the provided `source ./build-env.sh` script to load the variables automatically.
+Verify the variables are set correctly by running `printenv | grep LAMMPS`.
+You can then add the outputted environment variables to your `~/.bashrc` file for future use, remember to add `export` before each line!

 ```bash
 export LAMMPS_ANI_ROOT=<PATH_TO_LAMMPS_ANI_ROOT>